mEyob/mEyob.github.io/_posts/2019-10-03-linear-regression.md

 - **RMSE**: The *Root Mean Squared Error* is  the expected magnitude of prediction error.
 RMSE = 0 represents a perfect model, and model performance decreases as RMSE increases.
 RMSE can also be nicely decomposed into [bias and variance](https://www.youtube.com/watch?v=zrEyxfl2-a8) terms of the model.

+We will also apply *confidence* and *prediction* intervals.
+[This](https://www.youtube.com/watch?v=gNIpR8bdgUo) video elegantly shows what their difference is and how to calculate them.

 ## 3. The data
 - source & python code